azureprofessional/azure-concept/0000-Governance/0210-Naming-Standards.md

 ### Affixes

-When developing a specific naming convention for your company or projects, it is importantly to choose a common set of affixes and their position (suffix or prefix).
+When developing a  naming convention for a company or project, it is important to select a common set of affixes and their position (suffix or prefix).

-While all the information about type, metadata, context, is available programmatically, applying common affixes simplifies visual identification.
+While all the information about type, metadata and context is available via API, applying common affixes simplifies visual identification.
 When incorporating affixes into your naming convention, it is important to clearly specify whether the affix is at the beginning of the name (prefix) or at the end (suffix).

 For instance, here are two possible names for a service hosting a calculation engine: